5 minute read

 - Loyalty & rewards programs

 Restaurant Websites that Wow

-To get a professional website that draws potential customers, here’s some key tools to consider.
+To get a professional website for your restaurant that draws potential customers, here are some key tools to consider.

 Yext is a location and directory management tool that allows you to continually sync your restaurant’s information across the internet effortlessly and under one login:

 - Business name, address, and phone number (in multiple languages)